-NOTE: The tables and notes referred to below are found in the most recent printing of the United States National Fuel Gas Code venting tables.
+NOTE: The tables and notes referred to below are found in the most recent printing of the GAMA venting tables.

-Use the United States National Fuel Gas Code or NFGC Tables to size the chimney or vent.
-Dedicated venting of one fan assisted furnace into any masonry chimney is restricted.
-The chimney must first be lined with either type B vent sized in accordance with tables 1 or 2 or a listed single wall, metal lining system, sized in accordance with the vent tables.
+Dedicated venting of one fan assisted furnace into any masonry chimney is prohibited.
+The chimney must first be lined with either type B vent sized in accordance with tables 1 or 2 or a listed single wall, metal lining system, sized in accordance with the following: or (Venting as outlined with use of optional masonry chimney kit as applicable.)
+(See Section 5)

-Listed, corrugated metallic chimney liner systems in masonry chimneys shall be sized by using United States National Fuel Gas Code tables for dedicated venting and United States National Fuel Gas Code tables for common venting with the maximum capacity reduced by 20% (0.80 X maximum capacity) and the minimum capacity as shown in the applicable table.
+Listed, corrugated metallic chimney liner systems in masonry chimneys shall be sized by using GAMA tables 1 or 2 for dedicated venting and GAMA tables 3 or 4 for common venting with the maximum capacity reduced by 20% (0.80 X maximum capacity) and the minimum capacity as shown in the applicable table.
 Corrugated metal vent systems installed with bends or offsets require additional reduction of 10% of the vent capacity for each 90° elbow.